To refresh you, here are some interesting facts about New Hampshire…

 Cannon Aerial Tramway was built in 1938 at Franconia Notch and was the first aerial tramway in North America.

-The present constitution of New Hampshire was adopted in 1784, which puts it the second oldest of the country.
+The present constitution of New Hampshire was adopted in 1784, which puts it the second oldest in the country.

 The state was named by Captain John Smith, an English explorer, after the county of Hampshire in southern England.